snowdrop/snowdrop-cloud-devex/examples/crud.md

 cd /path/to/my-spring-boot
 ```

-- Log to your OpenShift's cluster and create a demo namespace
+- Log to your OpenShift's cluster and create a crud namespace

 ```bash
 oc login -u admin -p admin
 oc new-project crud
 ```

-- Install the `Postgresql` database on Openshift
+- Install the `Postgresql` database on OpenShift

 ```bash
 oc new-app \